pingcap/docs/dashboard/dashboard-faq.md

 ### An `unknown field` error is shown in **Slow Queries** page

 If the `unknown field` error appears on the **Slow Queries** page after the cluster upgrade, the error is related to a compatibility issue caused by the difference between TiDB Dashboard server fields (which might be updated) and user preferences fields (which are in the browser cache).
 This issue has been fixed.
-If your cluster is earlier than v5.0.3 or v4.0.14, perform the following steps to resolve the issue:

-To clear your browser cache, take the following steps:
+If your cluster is earlier than v5.0.3 or v4.0.14, perform the following steps to clear your browser cache:

 1. Open TiDB Dashboard page.